peterjthomson/year-view/Documentation/HELP.md

 ## Layout Options

-Year View offers **five different layouts** to suit your preferences.
+Year View offers **six different layouts** to suit your preferences.
 Switch between them using the layout buttons at the bottom of the screen (iOS) or in the toolbar (Mac).

 ### 1. Month Rows (Default)